aws-samples/shopfloor-connectivity/docs/adapters/nats.md

-Token authentication with TLS usin g configuration placeholder for the token.
+Token authentication with TLS using configuration placeholder for the token.

 ```json
 {